-Six localities of the Virginia Peninsula of Hampton Roads participated in both the first and the second annual Climate Solutions Roundtable, hosted by the York River Group Sierra Club.
+Six localities of the Virginia Peninsula of Hampton Roads participated in the 1st, 2nd and 3rd annual Climate Solutions Roundtables, hosted by the York River Group Sierra Club.
 These were Hampton, James City County, Poquoson, Newport News, Williamsburg, and York County.
-Each locality is presently engaged in implementing activities which decrease the use of fossil fuels, addressing the immediate need to cut greenhouse gas emissions.
-Below is a summary of their activities, taken from their presentations at the Second Climate Solutions Roundtable on September 15, 2021.
+Gloucester County also participated in the 3rd.
+The Southside held their 1st roundtable on October 17, 2022.
+Each locality is engaged in implementing activities which decrease the use of fossil fuels, addressing the immediate need to cut greenhouse gas emissions.
+Below is a summary of their activities, taken from their presentations.

 In the following summaries, the main categories we highlight are: solar usage, energy efficiency in buildings, LED lighting, electric vehicle fleet and EV charging stations.